 Marriage, Children and domestic abuse

-We married in winter 2011, some ten years after we first met at school.
+We married in the winter of 2011, some ten years after we first met at school.
 Soon after, we had our first child.

 At this stage, I found myself consistently drained mentally and emotionally.
 I was scared to express myself in case it led to a hostile reaction, judgement or being made to feel weak and inadequate.